All work

 The tendency to approach a goal increases with proximity to the goal.

-Zen Desk free trial onboarding
+Zendesk free trial onboarding — Goal-Gradient Effect

-Zen Desk free trial onboarding
+Zendesk free trial onboarding

-The real magic happens when we deliberately design for this effect.
-Progress bars, achievement badges, and profile completion meters all tap into our natural drive to finish what we've started.
+Progress bars, achievement badges, and profile completion meters all tap into our natural drive to finish what we’ve started.

 Daily streak counter on Matter App

-Take daily streak counters and level progression systems aren't just pretty graphics.
-They're carefully crafted to show you exactly how close you are to reaching your next milestone, making you more likely to complete "just one more lesson" to keep your streak alive.
+Daily streak counters and level progression systems aren’t just pretty graphics.
+They’re carefully crafted to show you exactly how close you are to reaching your next milestone, making you more likely to complete “just one more lesson” to keep your streak alive.

-The Goal Gradient Effect takeaways
+The Goal-Gradient Effect takeaways

-1. Users naturally speed up their efforts when they can see the finish line
+1. Users naturally speed up their efforts when they can see the finish line.

-2. Progress indicators motivate users to complete tasks
+2. Progress indicators motivate users to complete tasks.

-3. Breaking large goals into smaller milestones maintains momentum
+3. Breaking large goals into smaller milestones maintains momentum.

-4. Clear visual feedback helps users stay engaged
+4. Clear visual feedback helps users stay engaged.

 Final thoughts